(I take my inspiration for this from John Scalzi)

 - While I frequently discuss legal matters — inescapable for a journalist covering the government body responsible for writing the law — I am not a lawyer and nothing on this site should be construed as providing legal advice.

-- My son-in-law does contract work for the Office of Inspector General for Public Safety.
+- My son-in-law works for the Office of Inspector General for Public Safety.

 Comments are welcome on this site, as I hope to encourage better understanding and broader awareness of the activities of the Seattle City Council.
 Comments should be thoughtful, respectful, and relevant to the topic of the post that you are commenting on.